Safeguarding Adults - from harm or abuse

 Information and support to help reduce the incidence of harm to adults at risk.

 We work closely with our partner agencies in the field of adult protection to reduce the incidence of harm, and to improve the lives of the adults at risk in our communities.
 Dorset County Council promotes making safeguarding personal as the approach to adult safeguarding.
 This involves putting the person in control of their life and the outcomes they want from adult safeguarding investigations.

 What to do if you suspect an adult is being harmed or abused:

 - In a crisis, or if a crime is in progress or a life is at risk: dial 999 for the Emergency Service

-Dorset County Council operate a 'zero tolerance' approach to safeguarding adults and every referral will be taken seriously.
+Dorset County Council operate a 'zero tolerance' approach to safeguarding adults and every alert will be taken seriously.
 We can visit you or the adult concerned and find out what is happening.
 As far as possible we will work with you and discuss how best to respond to the safeguarding situation and through this involvement decide how to best resolve the situation.
 If necessary we can help you to report your concerns to the police.
 We can also help with any communication difficulties you may have.

 The Care Quality Commission (CQC) (opens in a new window) inspect care homes and home care agencies.
 They respond to complaints about poor standards of care.